Locations in Denver: DrinkHere

 303-997-7016

-When this brewery opened in 2021, it brought a special kind of foam on the range.
-Cohesion brews Czech-style lagers and serves them in a very traditional way: from side-pull Lukr taps, with plenty of creamy foam on top.
-(The exact amount depends on which style of pour you choose: hladinka, with a thick, creamy head; snyt, with four-finger foam; and the nearly all-foam mlíko.)
-Plus, the bar itself is striking, with gorgeous tile work serving as a backdrop, and a wood-paneled nook reminiscent of old Europe.
+In just four years, Cohesion has become one of the top destinations for out-of-towners, local industry workers and beer aficionados drawn by its Czech-style lagers served in a very traditional way: from side-pull Lukr taps, with plenty of creamy foam on top.
+(The exact amount depends on which style of pour you choose.)
+The bar itself is striking, with gorgeous tilework serving as a backdrop and a wood-paneled nook reminiscent of old Europe.

 • The Cruise Room